pr1998/2D_Car_Racing_Game/README.md

 # 2D_Car_Racing_Game
-A single player simple 2D car racing game in C using openGL interface.The platform is Codeblocks.
+A single player simple 2D car racing game in C++ using openGL interface.The platform is Codeblocks.